khuhshii/rbac-jwt-springboot/README.md

-# FitRack Authentication and Authorization
+# Authentication and Authorization

-This project demonstrates the implementation of **JWT Authentication and Authorization** for the FitRack application.
+This project demonstrates the implementation of **JWT Authentication and Authorization** for an application.
 It secures the API endpoints and manages role-based access control (RBAC) for users.